St. Nicholas (magazine)

-St. Nicholas Magazine was a popular monthly American children's magazine, founded by Scribner's in 1873.
+St. Nicholas was a popular monthly American children's magazine, founded by Scribner's in 1873 and named after the Christian saint.
 The first editor was Mary Mapes Dodge, who continued her association with the magazine until her death in 1905.
 Dodge published work by the country's leading writers, including Louisa May Alcott, Frances Hodgson Burnett, Mark Twain, Laura E. Richards and Joel Chandler Harris.
 Many famous writers were first published in St. Nicholas League, a department that offered awards and cash prizes to the best work submitted by its juvenile readers.
 Edna St. Vincent Millay, F. Scott Fitzgerald, E. B. White, and Stephen Vincent Benét were all St. Nicholas League winners.

-St. Nicholas Magazine ceased publication in 1940.
+St. Nicholas ceased publication in 1940.
 A revival was attempted in 1943, but only a few issues were published before St. Nicholas folded once more.

 Founding

 In 1870 Roswell Smith, cofounder of the magazine publishing company Scribner & Company, contacted Mary Mapes Dodge to inquire if she would be interested in working for a projected new children's magazine.
 At the time Dodge was an associate editor of the weekly periodical Hearth and Home, as well as the author of children's novels, including the best-seller Hans Brinker, or the Silver Skates.

 Dodge had specific ideas about what a children's magazine should and shouldn't be.
 She felt it must not be "a milk-and-water variety of the periodicals for adults.
 In fact, it needs to be stronger, truer, bolder, more uncompromising than the other....
 Most children...attend school.
 Their heads are strained and taxed with the day's lessons.
 They do not want to be bothered nor amused nor petted.
 They just want to have their own way over their own magazine."